btholt/complete-intro-to-react-v8/lessons/03-js-tools/C-eslint.md

 }
 ```

 This is a combination of the recommended configs of ESLint and Prettier.
 This will lint for both normal JS stuff as well as JSX stuff.
-Run `npx eslint script.js` now and you should see we have a few errors.
+Run `npx eslint src/App.js` now and you should see we have a few errors.
 Run it again with the `--fix` flag and see it will fix some of it for us!
 Go fix the rest of your errors and come back.
 Let's go add this to our npm scripts.

 ```json
 "lint": "eslint \"src/**/*.{js,jsx}\" --quiet",
 ```

-**ESLint will have a bunch of errors right now.
-Ignore them; we'll fix them in a sec.**
+> 🚨 ESLint will have a bunch of errors right now.
+Ignore them; we'll fix them in a sec.

 Worth adding three things here: